Customize Consent Preferences

 1. Gravity and Gravimetry: Measuring variations in the Earth’s gravitational field to infer information about subsurface density variations, such as the presence of underground structures like mountains or oil reservoirs.

-2. Magnetometry: Measuring variations in the Earth’s magnetic field to identify and map subsurface geological features, including faults and mineral deposits.
+2. Magnetometry: Measuring Earth’s magnetic field variations to identify and map subsurface geological features, including faults and mineral deposits.

 3. Geodesy: Precisely measuring the Earth’s shape, rotation, and gravitational field to understand processes like plate tectonics and sea-level changes.